arshisk/customer-data-pipeline/README.md

 # Customer Data Pipeline 🚀

-A production-style data pipeline built with Flask, FastAPI, PostgreSQL, and Docker.
+A production-style data pipeline built with Flask, FastAPI, PostgreSQL, dlt, and Docker.

 ---